-This fellowship is awarded to an established choreographer who has already produced a significant body of work for a choreographic project and/or programme of activity.
+The fellowship is awarded every two years to an established or senior choreographer who has produced a significant body of work, to work on a major project.

 - Find out who got funded recently

 To apply for the Creative New Zealand Choreographic Fellowship 2019 you:

 - must be a New Zealand citizen or permanent resident

 - cannot be a previous recipient of the fellowship

 - cannot be a Creative New Zealand staff member or a member of the Arts Council

 - must have a strong national reputation as a choreographer.
 You will have either: